HOME WISE Uranium Project > Mining & Milling > Issues at Operating Uranium Mines and Mills - Australia >

 "The uranium concentation in the billabong surrounding the mine are about three to five parts per billion," he said.
 "But the uranium in the processed water that is leaking from beneath the tailings dam is 27,000 parts per billion.
 So it's roughly 5,500 times as much uramium in that water as there is the surrounding environment and that means the company has got a huge problem."
 (ABC Feb.
 9, 2010)

 > Download Transcript of Environment, Communications, and the Arts Committee, Feb.
-9, 2010 external link (PDF)
+9, 2010 (PDF)

 Preliminary results of probe into tailings leak at Ranger uranium mine not made public